filsan-musa/Course-SQL_Fundamentals_for_Data_Analysis/WEEK_03/notes_03.md

 <ol>6.Click on "add" icon & then click on "Open SQLite DB" </ol>
 <ol><img width="433" alt="Screenshot 2025-02-08 at 8 37 51 PM" src="https://github.com/user-attachments/assets/89a243ff-6532-49d6-aa09-854d8991fa30"></ol>
 <ol><img width="433" alt="Screenshot 2025-02-08 at 8 43 22 PM" src="https://github.com/user-attachments/assets/5fcb898d-bd84-40e7-b24f-f889ef9e2022"></ol>
 <ol>7.
-Finally, you should have seen a popup showing your download, select the unzipped file from your downloads and that it.</ol>
+Finally, you should see a popup showing your downloads folder, select the unzipped file from your downloads and that it.</ol>